 The clear canopy design of these bubble style umbrellas allows you to see out the top of the umbrella while you're nestled inside to keep dry.
 The ShedRain, however, has a colored band of fabric that is too wide, so it actually impedes your vision right where it matters as you're holding the umbrella.

-At just $25, this is a great entry-level bubble umbrella.
+This is a fine entry-level bubble umbrella.
 If you're not sure you'll use an umbrella often, but every once in a while you head to a meeting or interview or party and you want to be sure your hair and upper body stay dry, this is a great option.

-The ShedRain Bubble is not the most competitive bubble umbrella in this review, but it is a better deal.
+The ShedRain Bubble is not the most competitive bubble umbrella we've ever tested, but it is a good deal.
 For those who don't use umbrellas all that often, but when they do, it's imperative to keep hair and upper body clothing clean and dry, this might be an excellent option.

 — Lyra Pierotti